canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 TF code
 ```

 10. Define a complete pipeline that consists of all steps created earlier.
+Note that name of the pipeline must be uqinue.
+If there was another pipeline with the same name within same namespace defined previously either change the name of current pipeline or delete the older pipeline from the namespace.
 ```
 Pipeline code
 ```